Exploitacious/Windows_Toolz/NinjaRMM/ScriptingTemplatePrompt/Readme.md

-# AI-Powered Ninja RMM Script Generator
+# Ninja RMM Script Generator

-## 1. Overview
+## 1. Welcome!

-Welcome!
-This toolkit is designed to help you generate high-quality, standardized PowerShell scripts for Ninja RMM using a powerful AI assistant.
+This toolkit is designed to generate high-quality, standardized scripts for Ninja RMM using a an AI assistant.

-By giving an AI (like Gemini, ChatGPT, or Claude) a specialized "persona," we can turn it into an expert script developer that understands all the specific rules and formats required for Ninja RMM scripting.
-This saves you time, reduces errors, and ensures all your scripts are consistent.
+By giving an AI (like Gemini, ChatGPT, or Claude) a specialized "persona," we turn it into a script developer that understands all the specific rules and formats required for Ninja RMM scripting.
+Simply use the prompt and request a script with human-language instructions.

 ## 2. What's Included